sartajsw/sartajsw/README.md

 ### Hi there 👋

 I'm Sartaj and I'm a Master's Student at CMU ECE.
-My main areas of interest are Computer Architecture, Digital Design and Embedded Systems.
+My main areas of interest are Physical Design, Computer Architecture and Digital Design.

 Cool stuff I'm working on right now:
 - 🤖 Tapeout of a low power edge AI accelerator